noetux/noetux/README.md

 # Software Developer

-Hi 👋, I am a software developer who is always looking to learn, improve and apply what I learn in the creation of quality software.
+Hi 👋, I am a software developer who is always looking to learn, improve and apply my knowledge in the creation of quality software.

 <!--
 **noetux/noetux** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.